 Visit Musée de la Photographie

-If you are into pretty tiles, photography and history, you won’t go wrong when visiting Musée de la Photographie in Marrakech.
+If you are into pretty tiles, photography and history, you won’t go wrong when visiting Musée de la Photographie.
 The place is quite small so you won’t spend much more than a hour there, but it is definitely worth visiting.

 Do yourself a favour and enjoy a tea on the roof top terrace afterwards; the view overlooking the city is impressive and leaves you with the feeling that despite the tourism in Marrakech, the place still retains it’s authenticity.